NewcastleRSE/rse-team-website/README.md

 git pull                                         # pulls down the latest version of the website bundle exec jekyll serve                         # Runs the webserver at: locahost:4000
 ```
-### Edit the website locally
+### Workflow for editing the website locally
 - first set up the local git repository
 - pull to ensure you're up to date
+- ? create a new branch ?
 - do your edits
-- run the webserver locally
+- run the webserver locally to check it works
+- pull request